 - I’m paying medical insurance premiums during a period of unemployment

-- The distributions are not more than qualified higher education expenses (for myself or my children)
+- The distributions are not more than qualified higher education expenses (for me or my children)

 These situations are complex so check with a tax professional before taking an early distribution.

 No required minimum distributions (RMDs) with Roth IRAs

 I can leave my money in the Roth IRA indefinitely as I don’t have to take RMDs.
 My money can continue to grow tax-free within the account.
 Also, I don’t have to worry about making these withdrawals according to a certain schedule, giving me flexibility in terms of timing the sale of investments.

 Contribute to a Roth IRA past the age of 70.5 years

 If I’m late in building retirement assets (or just want to accumulate more), I can continue working and contributing to a Roth IRA indefinitely.
 So, if I’m planning to live past 100, I can work in my mid and late 70s, set aside money for my eventual retirement, and shelter earnings from taxes on capital gains and dividends.

 Contribute to a Roth IRA even with a retirement plan at work (as long as my income is below certain thresholds